 For producer and a consumer systems to exchange data successfully based on one of these system supported profiles, it's not enough to know that the systems happen to have system profiles that overlap for the use case of interest; the consumer must be able to filter the total set of resources made available by the producer system and deal only with the ones relevant to the use case.

-As an example consider a laboratory system generating 1000s of reports a day.
+As an example consider a laboratory system generating thousands of reports a day.
 1% of those reports are a particular endocrine report that a decision support system knows how to process.
-Both systems declare that they support the particular endocrine profile, but how does the expert system actually find the endocrine reports that it knows how to process?
+Both systems declare that they support the particular endocrine report profile, but how does the expert system actually find the endocrine reports that it knows how to process?

 One possible option is for the expert system to receive every single report coming from the lab system, check whether it conforms to the profile or not, and then decide whether to process it.
-Checking whether a resource conforms to a particular profile or not is a straight forward operation (one option is to use the provided tools for this), but this is very inefficient way - the expert system has to receive and process 100 times many resources as it uses.
+Checking whether a resource conforms to a particular profile or not is a straight forward operation (one option is to use the provided tools for this), but this is very inefficient way - the expert system has to receive and process 100 times as many resources as it uses.
 To help a consumer find the correct set of reports for a use-case, a producer of resources also SHALL, for any profile declared in Conformance.profile:

 Mark resources with profile assertions documenting the profile(s) they conform to (this enables indexing by the profile)